San Bernardino de Siena Church, Xochimilco: Description

-San Bernardino is located in the historic center of Xochimilco across from the former town’s main plaza and borough hall.
+San Bernardino is located in the historic center of Xochimilco, across from the former town’s main plaza and borough hall.
 The church faces east and the cloister is on the south side to protect it from prevailing winds.
 It is fronted by an oversized atrium, which was common for churches built in Mexico in the 16th century.

 The main facade is simple, emphasizing the main portal.
 It consists of an arch flanked by two pilasters.
 Above this, integrated into the portal is the choir window.
 At the top of the facade are various merlons, originally constructed for defense purposes, a clock from the 19th century and small bell gable.
-The tower dates from 1716 and the clock dates from 1872.
+The tower dates from 1716 and the clock from 1872.
 Originally the church was built with a wooden roof, but this was later replaced by vaults.
 The dome was finished in 1700.
 The side portal is a mix of Plateresque and Gothic with indigenous elements.

-On the side of the main portal there are three arches of the open chapel, which symbolize the three peoples of the area (indigenous, Spanish and mestizo) and was the area where baptisms occurred.
+On the side of the main portal there are three arches of the open chapel, which symbolize the three peoples of the area (indigenous, Spanish and mestizo) and was the area where baptisms took place.
 This area leads to the former monastery cloister, whose upper level contains remnants of frescos from the colonial period.

-There is also a small chapel in the chapel called the Capilla de la Tercera Orden, located just outside the cloister.
-It has only one nave with four section construction in the 17th century.
-Its main portal is small and resembles the style of that of the main church.
+There is also a small chapel called the Capilla de la Tercera Orden, located just outside the cloister.
+It has only one nave, constructed in four sections in the 17th century.
+Its main portal is small and resembles the style of the main church.
 The chapel used to function as a tabernacle.